Check out the SI SCHEDULE for dates and times

 In SI, students connect what to learn with how to learn.
 Students gain the ability to synthesize ideas and formulate questions regarding course content and material and, ultimately, take power over their own learning.
 Supplemental instruction goes beyond “group tutoring” as it is a learning enhancement program to help students learn better in traditionally difficult courses.
 SI is provided for all students who want to improve their understanding of course material and improve their grades; it is not just for those students who are struggling.
 Students, who attend SI sessions on a consistent basis, traditionally earn a half to full letter grade higher than those students who do not participate in SI.

-Modeled after the International SI Program at the University of Missouri at Kansas City, the SI Program at CSUF provides support to over 35 courses across 5 colleges; for the 2015-2016 academic year, 330 course sections are supported by SI.
-Since the institutionalization of the SI Program in 2013, over 16,000 students annually have access to SI.
+Modeled after the International SI Program at the University of Missouri at Kansas City, the SI Program at CSUF provides support to over 94 courses across 5 colleges, and 15 departments.
+Moreover, due to additional support through the Student Success Initiative (SSI) the SI program has expanded its offerings to include support for courses during Summer Intersession.

 - Effectively and directly addresses CSUF’s Strategic Planning Goal No. 2: